Understanding Sample Rate in Audacity

 5. Click "OK" to apply the change.

-Method 3: Changing Default Sample Rate
+Setting a New Default Sample Rate

-1. Go to "Edit" > "Preferences" (or press Ctrl+P).
+1. Go to "Edit" > "Preferences" (or use the keyboard shortcut Ctrl+P).

 3. Under the "Sample Rate" section, change the "Default Sample Rate" to your preferred value.